 If you click in any portrait, you’ll have access to that character’s stats, levels and equipment.
 You’ll notice here that every character has 3 levels for each class: Fighter, Rogue and Mage.
 This has to do with the leveling system.
 Throne of Chaos uses a repeating skill system, where you need to repeat a specific action for a specific number of times to level up a certain skill.
 For example to increase the Fighter skill, you need to attack monsters with melee weapons.
 To increase Mage levels, you need to cast spells and to increase Rogue levels, you need to use long-distance weapons (like bows) and pick locks.

 You’ll also encounter a great variety of items, spells, weapons and armors.
 So much so, that one of the game’s biggest challenges is how to properly manage your limited inventory space.
-But I absolutely love every spell animation and you have up to 4 levels of strength for each spell.
-The bigger the spell level, the stronger the spell is cast and the more mana it consumes.
+But I absolutely love every spell animation and you have up to 4 levels of power for each spell.
+The bigger the spell level, the more powerful the spell is and the more mana it consumes when cast.

 In conclusion, Throne of Chaos is perhaps the best old-school (pre-3D) dungeon crawler RPG that I’ve ever played with a fantastic presentation, voice-over cast and great atmosphere.
 It would the perfect game for beginners of the genre if it wasn’t for its unforgivable difficulty spikes.
 Still, I highly recommend it.
 You can buy it here at GOG.com bundled with its sequel, Guardians of Destiny.